--Whether the child participates in the extended family in the same way as would a biological child;

-- Whether the person provides financially for the child (depending on ability to pay); - Whether the person disciplines the child as a parent; - Whether the person represents to the child, the family, the world, either explicitly or implicitly, that he or she is responsible as a parent to the child; - The nature or existence of the child's relationship with the absent biological parent.
+- Whether the child participates in the extended family in the same way as would a biological child; - Whether the person provides financially for the child (depending on ability to pay); - Whether the person disciplines the child as a parent; - Whether the person represents to the child, the family, the world, either explicitly or implicitly, that he or she is responsible as a parent to the child; - The nature or existence of the child's relationship with the absent biological parent.

-33) In this case, the evidence established that aside from some extended visits to T.M.'s house or cottage, the Claimant's primary residence was at his parent's house.
+33) In this case, the evidence established that with the exception of some extended visits to T.M.'s house or cottage, the Claimant's primary residence was at her parent's house.
 According to the evidence, the Claimant's parents had primary financial responsibility for the Claimant.
-They provided sustenance and assumed the major child-rearing obligations.
+They fed the Claimant, took her on trips and performed all the child-rearing obligations.
 Clearly, the Claimant's aunt had a fixed income and could only provide limited financial support.
 I place minimal weight on the financial contribution factor due to T.M.'s limited ability to provide financial support.
-I recognise the T.M. was the driving force in the Claimant's career path and that she was proud of his work.
-I also considered the fact that the Claimant resided with T.M. for a month and that they spent a lot of time together on weekends and holidays.
-Clearly, the Claimant felt close to his aunt, particularly given that his biological parents were emotionally distant.
+The Claimant also testified that although there were some discussions about her living with T.M. on a permanent basis, that never happened.
+She also believes that T.M. would never have overstepped her parent's legal responsibility for the Claimant.

 34) In my view, one of the more significant considerations is that the Claimant's biological parents were not absent.
-Rather, they were the primary caregivers for the Claimant and his sisters.
-Aside from a one-month period in high school, the Claimant resided with his parents on a full-time basis and relied on them for basic living needs such as food and shelter.
+Rather, they were the Claimant's primary caregivers.
+She resided with them on a full-time basis and relied on her parents for her basic living needs such as food and shelter.
 They cannot be characterized as "absent" biological parents.

 35) In the Watts, supra decision, the Court cites a research paper completed by Professor Rogerson.
 She conducted a review of the cases dealing with this issue post Chartier.
 This decision was made in a family law context where Justice Spence of the Ontario Court of Justice was grappling with the issue of whether a person should be required to pay support.
 Professor Rogerson wrote that the imposition of obligations and the acquisition of access and custody rights should only be imposed where the person can clearly be shown to have assumed the role of the natural parent and in substantial substitution for the natural parent's role.
 Professor Rogerson's opinion is relevant in this case in the context of considering a person's entitlement to a benefit for the loss of guidance, care and companionship as opposed to obligations imposed on someone.
 Based on the evidentiary considerations noted above, I am not convinced that T.M. assumed the role of the natural parent, nor was she acting in substantial substitution for the natural parents.
+I also note that one of the witnesses testified that she never observed T.M. making parental decisions on the Claimant's behalf.

 36) When applying the relevant legal considerations to the facts in this case, I cannot conclude that the T.M. had a settled intention to treat the Claimant as her own child.
-T.M. clearly had a very close and loving relationship with the Claimant, however, this is not sufficient to meet the definitions as set out in "The Plan."
+She clearly had a very close and loving relationship with the Claimant, however, this is not sufficient to meet the definitions as set out in "The Plan."